-The main reasons of the increases in water levels on the Tisza and its tributaries can be summarized as follows:
+The main reasons of the increases in water levels on the Tisza and its tributaries

 The rivers arrive to our country with a steep gradient from foreign watersheds.
 The gradient of the rivers decreases at the border (Figure 7) and the same time the water velocity is significantly reduces.
 As the water velocity decreases, the sediment carried by the river is dropping out from suspension.
 The sediment settled from the floods is constantly increasing the height of the floodplain.
 The continually decreasing water velocity causes the increase of sedimentation process that will create further rise of flood levels.
-The condition of floodplain also slows the flow of water, fostering the continuous strengthening of this process.
+The condition of floodplain also slows the flow of water,